mohanjeeva/TestLeaf_Automation/README.md

 ## Tools Insatallation steps
 ### Java
-- Check whether Java is already installed on the system or not in command prompt using "java -version", if it is installed you can see the java version
+- Check whether Java is already installed on the system or not in command prompt using **java -version**, if it is installed you can see the java version

   ![image](https://github.com/mohanjeeva/TestLeaf_Automation/assets/22591852/64e2b4eb-f528-4a5d-b05d-5373cb8c31c0)
 - If it is not installed then you will get responce shown in below image